Skip to main content

 3.5 Incidental Expense

 Fees and tips given to porters, baggage carriers, bellhops, hotel maids, taxi or shuttle drivers, and others for personal services performed.
-An allowance for Incidental Expenses is included within the daily subsistence rates (see per diem) for the area of travel.
+An allowance for Incidental Expenses is included within the daily subsistence rates (see per diem rates) for the area of travel.
 These are not reimbursed separately and should not be requested.

 3.6 No-Cost Travel